wp-plugins/lscache-purge/readme.txt

 == Description ==
 Plugin for invalidating Wordpress items on a litespeed cache

-LiteSpeed Cache Purge sends an HTTP PURGE or REFRESH request to the URL of a page or post every time it it modified.
+LiteSpeed Cache Purge sends an HTTP PURGE or REFRESH request to the URL of a page or post every time it is modified.
 This occurs when editing, publishing, commenting or deleting an item.

 == Requirements ==
 In order to work, the varnish cache meeds to accept PURGE/REFRESH request from the host of the wordpress web server.